 Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Not statutorily required.
 Not statutorily required.
 Not statutorily required.
-Summary Relevant Not statutorily required.
+Relevant None.
 None.
-Not statutorily required.
 None.
-Not statutorily required.
-None.
+Statute(s) 7 \ / / \

 5.3.1 Recommendation: Statutorily ensure that child sex trafficking victims have the right to a victim advocate, courtroom supports are provided when they are testifying against their exploiter, and their identifying information is kept confidential in court records.
+(See Issue Brief 5.3.)